Vonage/vonage-dotnet-sdk/README.md

 ### Receiving a Message

-Use [Nexmo's SMS API][doc_sms] to receive a SMS message.
+Use [Nexmo's SMS API][doc_sms] to receive an SMS message.
 Assumes your Nexmo endpoint is configured.

 ```C#
 public ActionResult Get([FromUri]SMS.SMSInbound response)